pineapplemachine/PyDwarf/docs/modding.md

 We can do this because we know that the `[CREATURE:DWARF]` token we want will always appear after an `[OBJECT:CREATURE]` token in some file.
 So first we used a query to get all the `[OBJECT:CREATURE]` headers, then we used the `each` method of `raws.tokencollection` to find the `[CREATURE:DWARF]` token which followed one of those headers.

 You could also do something like this, since you know what file the token is in, but it's not the best practice.
 What if a mod you installed moved the `[CREATURE:DWARF]` definition to a different file?
+What if Toady renamed the file in a future update?

 ``` python
 >>> print df['raw/objects/creature_standard.txt'].get('CREATURE:DWARF')
 [CREATURE:DWARF]
 ```

 Fortunately, you won't have to worry about this stuff.
 PyDwarf helpfully provides methods that concern themselves about all these caveats so that you don't have to.
 You could have found that token just like this, using the `getobj` method.
+Don't you feel silly now, having gone through all that unnecessary trouble?

 ``` python
 >>> dwarf = df.getobj('CREATURE:DWARF')